philippotto-hauber/great-tables-mini-workshop/README.md

 A Short Workshop on Great Tables
 ================================

-This workshop (and future video), with presenters Michael Chow and Rich Iannone, is all about using [Great Tables](https://posit-dev.github.io/great-tables/articles/intro.html) to make beautiful tables for publication and display purposes.
+This workshop is all about using [Great Tables](https://posit-dev.github.io/great-tables/articles/intro.html) to make beautiful tables for publication and display purposes.
 We believe that effective tables have these things in common:

 1. structuring that aids in the reading of the table
 2. well-formatted values, fitting expectations for the field of study